 This dough can be stored in the refrigerator for up to 6 days.

 To store: label a zipper-top freezer bag with the size of the pizza.
 (Use one bag per round of dough you wish to use later.)
 Drizzle 2 teaspoons of olive oil in each bag, rub around with your hands to make sure the inside is well coated, and insert one dough ball into each prepared bag.
+You can also wrap it in plastic wrap before placing it in the bag.

 Can I freeze pizza dough?